 Nezu Shrine

-Nezu Jinja (根津神社), a Shinto shrine located in central Tokyo, was founded about 1900 years ago according to legend, and it still preserves a set of buildings built in 1706.
-Shinto shrines which still maintain their complex built in the feudal times are quite rare in the middle of Tokyo - it means they survived the Great Kanto Earthquake of 1923 and air raids in WWII - and of them this shrine is the largest.
+Shinto shrines in the middle of Tokyo which still maintain their complex built in the feudal times are quite rare - it means they survived the Great Kanto Earthquake of 1923 and air raids in WWII - and of them this shrine is the largest.

 The deities enshrined here are collectively known as Nezu Gongen, but as is often the case with many Shinto shrines, their characters themselves are kind of vague.
 Like this shrine, ordinary Shinto shrines are worshiped by people who live around them as the protective gods of their lands and communities, and festivals and rituals are held to strengthen people's emotional ties there.